AndreEdson93L/SuperheroChinookNoroff/README.md

 # SuperheroChinookNoroff
 please switch to the master branch.
 All the commits has been done there and not on the main.
-The functional project of the appendix B of the assignment is there.
+The functional project of the appendix B of the assignment is there. please have a look to the master branch, not the main.